 Scooby is married and my family and heart are richer overnight.
 Seeing so many of my friends and family amidst a riot of colour and festivities is a memory I will cherish for a long time to come.
-I could only wish for a lifetime of joy and happiness to my baby brother and his lovely wife.
+I could only wish for a lifetime of joy and happiness for my baby brother and his lovely wife.

 I think they’re bang on when they say that cousins are a little bit of your childhood that can never be lost.
 Today was a special day – the family came together to name the sweet baby daughter of my cousin.
 The overall energy of the day was so happy and so infectious that no one wanted the day to end.
 So, we all ended up hanging out at a coffee-shop for hours once we left the venue and even ended up doing a spot of shopping.

 Yesterday was spent with the girls reigning in Sindu’s birthday, who was presented with a cake that Cma decided should read “4 D 40 :)” which no one on earth was able to decipher.
 Oh these girls are nutty and crazy and a whole lot of drama but they are MY people and I wouldn’t want it any other way 🙂 The world seems to be all geared up to celebrate the spirit of Friendship and after decades we decided to exchange friendship bands.

 I’m literally melting with gratitude, just about enough to make me completely forget that I’m not much of a cake person.
 Though no one will for a second think otherwise looking at the number of slices that have been consumed 😊.

 In other news, the girls seem to have loved the reveal to my secret project and are in raptures at all the memories spanning 30 years.
 I know it’s been said countless times before, but Rumi is sooooo wise.
 Planning on unveiling my second foolish project on this forum when I reach the 100 mark.